marklionsy/CANnet-Cotton-disease-identification/README.md

 ## Dataset
 Changji Hui Autonomous Prefecture, Xinjiang, China (``self collected``)<br>
 ![](/fig/cotton.png "cotton")
+If you would like to use this dataset for academic research, you can contact: 107552204060@stu.xju.edu.cn<br>
 ********************************************************
 ## Experimental effect🎄
 | Model | cotton | cucumber |